Lindley (Lil) Dupree

 Renetta is a graduate of Gate City High School and Mountain Empire Community College.
 Renetta began her career at AppCAA in 2004.
 Renetta has served in several capacities during her employment at AppCAA and began her current position as Administrative Coordinator in September 2015.
 Renetta supervises administrative staff and leads the agency in the absence of the Executive Director.

-Jordan is a graduate of Gate City High School and also has a Bachelor of Science in Business Administration from Virginia Intermont College.
-Jordan started his career at AppCAA in August of 2016.
-Jordan works closely with the rest of the staff to look for more opportunities for the agency to serve the community.
+Stuart is a graduate of Western Kentucky University, and has experience working for a range of non-profits and businesses in this area.
+Stuart started his career at AppCAA in November of 2017.
+He works closely with the rest of the staff to look for more opportunities for the agency to serve the community.

 Retired Senior Volunteer Program Director